 Our partners and supporters

 Chelmsford Diocese Mothers’ Union (CDMU) recognised the value of the work being done by English for Women and, in January 2018, took the project on as a part of CDMU.
-They continue to provide support and fundraising as well as having a representative on the Steering Group.
+They continue to provide support at Trustee level, as well as having a representative on the Steering Group.

 English for Women was founded in 2015 by an Ordinand at Chelmsford Cathedral, Heike Prentice.
 Chelmsford Cathedral continued to nurture the project until it moved to Chelmsford Diocese Mothers’ Union in January 2018.
-Chelmsford Cathedral continue to support English for Women and also provide office space for the project team.
+Chelmsford Cathedral continues to support English for Women, and also provide office space for the project team.

 Navigation Web produced the English for Women website as a donation to the project and we are very grateful for the work that was invested in it.